 Instructions

-- Add the uncooked pasta to a large pot (or pan with deep sides).
+- Prep: Add the uncooked pasta to a large pot (or pan with deep sides).
 Add the remaining ingredients – except for the spinach – and mix well.
 Bring the pot to a boil over high heat.

-- Turn the heat off and fold the spinach into the pasta.
+- Serve: Turn the heat off and fold the spinach into the pasta.
 Once the spinach has wilted, divide the pasta into serving bowls and top as desired.
 This recipe is best enjoyed fresh, but leftovers will keep in the fridge for up to 5 days.

-Notes
+Recipe Notes

-- Vegetables: feel free to add, subtract, or substitute any of the veggies here!
+- Vegetables: Feel free to add, subtract, or substitute any of the veggies here!

 Tastes bad